Course Offerings

 English 2630-001: British Literature I

-Dr. Lisa Myers, Face-to-face, MWF 12:00-12:50
+TBA, Face-to-face, MWF 12:00-12:50

 This course is a survey of literary works produced in Britain from the early Middle Ages to the close of the 18th century.
 Readings include the epic Beowulf, the romance Sir Orfeo, medieval and Renaissance drama, the poetry of John Donne, Eliza Haywood’s novel Fantomina and the memoir of Olaudah Equiano.
 The goal of the course is both to gain an understanding of the development of literary forms and traditions as well as to put texts into conversation with each other in order to gain a sense of both the history and the variety of human experience.